 - children starting or leaving school

-- if shared care arrangements change
+- a change of shared care arrangements

 - children over 16 years of age getting a job or earning over the income limit, or